Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Timing behaviour of 3D silicon sensors

 \section{Timing behaviour of 3D silicon sensors}

-In the present section we illustrate two examples of design and data analysis methodologies using the TCoDe simulator.
+In the present section, two examples of design and data analysis methodologies using the TCoDe simulator are shown.
 In the first case (subsection~\ref{subsec:geomcomp}), TCoDe is used on full size 3D pixel models to perform a detailed study concerning the timing performance foreseen for 3D sensors according to their geometries.
-In the second case (subsection~\ref{subsec:performancestudy}) TCoDe shows its potentiality in studying and understanding the timing behavior sensors already tested in the laboratory.
+In the second case (subsection~\ref{subsec:performancestudy}) TCoDe shows its potential in studying and understanding the timing behavior of sensors already tested in the laboratory.